Overview

 The evidence in support of breastfeeding is overwhelming.
 Your milk contains every vitamin, mineral, and nutritional element your baby needs.
 While infant formulas have improved over the years, none come close to mimicking all of breastmilk’s beneficial properties.
 There are decades of documentation on the positive effects of breastfeeding on immunity, health, and the connection between mother and baby.

 There are even benefits to you breastfeeding.
 Exclusively breastfeeding can act as a form of birth control.
 If you are exclusively breastfeeding (including at least once at night), you most likely will not get your period for at least six months after your baby is born.
 Please talk to your care provider about this and the specifics before relying on it to prevent pregnancy.
 Breastfeeding even reduces your risk of breast and ovarian cancer.
 Studies show that breastfeeding is associated with maternal responsiveness.
-Hormones released during breastfeeding, prolactin, and oxytocin, help foster a connection to your baby and help you recover from birth better.
+Hormones released during breastfeeding, prolactin, and oxytocin help foster a connection to your baby and help you recover from birth better.

 Recommendations for Breastfeeding

-In 2022 the American Academy of Pediatrics updated its policy statement on breastfeeding.
-The AAP is now consistent with the World Health Organization and many pediatric associations worldwide.
+In 2022, the American Academy of Pediatrics updated its policy statement on breastfeeding.
+The AAP is consistent with the World Health Organization and many pediatric associations worldwide.
 You should exclusively breastfeed your baby for the first six months.
 At around six months, you should introduce your baby to solid foods with continued breastfeeding for up to two years and beyond.

 Two years may sound like a very long time.
 Any amount of time your baby is getting breastmilk will benefit them greatly.
 If you stop breastfeeding before your baby’s first birthday, you must supplement with infant formula.